 Let's Talk Teaching

 Join members of the CTLT team and special guests in a discussion about teaching and professional development for faculty at Illinois State.
-New episodes are generally available every Friday, with special bonus episodes appearing from time-to-time.
+New episodes are generally available on Fridays, with special bonus episodes appearing from time-to-time.

 Need help downloading or subscribing to the podcast?
 Got a suggestion for future episodes?
 Email us at CTLT@IllinoisState.edu.

 Spring has just about sprung its last.
 As we wrap up the end another semester, it's a great time to look forward to a summer of some meaningful "me" time.
 Claire and Jim discuss the benefits of summer professional development in general and some of the highlights of CTLT's Summer Institute in particular.
 Explore some of the philosophies behind course design, helping students write, and thriving despite the stress of life in the academy.

 “Reflection” is one of those terms you read a lot about when it comes to teaching and learning.
 It’s also one of those concepts that sounds natural but can be surprisingly hard to apply in practice.
 Claire and Jim unearth examples of how it can be used, practically, in teaching, and how it can help students truly master course content.
 They discuss probing questions, exam wrappers, rubrics, and more-- and, of course, reflection isn’t just beneficial to students!

 Culture, globalization, mentoring, and life-long learning: We talk this week with Dr. John Baldwin, a professor in the School of Communication and the 2016 Outstanding University Teaching Award winner for tenured faculty.
 John shares his insights on those topics and more, as he and Jim explore the link between students’ self-identities and learning.
 They also discuss the importance of modeling positive behavior in your class—even when the discussion gets difficult.